Morsetus/devconnector/README.md

 # Test Application

 I test with this Application a features like User login, Users posts etc.
+All necessary Routes, APIs and Validations are done.

 ## Latest Edits

-Models/Schemas for Profile & User have been made.
+Models/Schemas for Profile, User & Post have been made.
-Users's and Profile's Public & Private routes have been made.
+Users, Profile & Posts's Public & Private routes have been made.
+Next validations have been made: education, epreience, is-empty, login, post, profile & register

 ## I am using MERN-stack with this project